Questions

 Are services at New Perspectives Psychology confidential?

-2. If there is any reason to believe that a youth is at serious and imminent risk of physically harming him/herself or another person.
+2. If there is any reason to believe that a client is at serious and imminent risk of physically harming him/herself or another person.
 This usually means telling others about the threat, for example, the police or a parent.

 3. If there is any reason to believes that a youth has been, or will be, abused or neglected, it is required to report this to authorities.